shaisachs/the-check/README.md

 Augusta crouched.
 “Let’s see.
 Receipts A-C, 1998–2002.”
 She checked another.
 “Pie Orders, 1998.”

-// todo: remove mention of johnny
 She scanned the wall of boxes.
-“Johnny catalogued... everything?”

-Frankie rubbed her face.
-“He liked patterns.
-Or maybe he liked the idea of them.”
+“Do these boxes contain... everything?”

+Frankie sat on the floor in response.
+Cross-legged.

 Augusta lifted the lid of a box, releasing a dusty breath that smelled faintly of old paper and cinnamon.
 Inside were bundles of receipts tied with red-and-white baker’s twine.
 Each bundle had annotations: little circles around menu items, arrows between orders, tiny notes like *ask about her sister*, *same order every Thursday*, *avoid seating them near table 2 - acoustic issues?*.